-The cathedral opens at 9 a.m., but you may want to arrive a little earlier and get your tickets in advance.
+The cathedral opens at 9 am, but with just one day in Milan, you may want to arrive a little earlier and get your tickets in advance.
 Arrive even earlier to walk around the courtyard and snap a few photos of the towers before the doors open.

 Browse shops located inside the Galleria Vittorio Emanuele II